 John Dennis Fitzgerald didn’t consider himself an author until he published his first book Papa Married a Mormon.
 Forty years of publishing hundreds of stories for magazines and penny dreadfuls, didn’t qualify him in his mind.

 November 1955, all that changed.
 Prentice Hall Publishing released John’s western family saga.
 Within the year it became a publishing house bestseller.

 The Papa book, is devoted the tender love story of John’s parents.
 His Papa, was an Irish Catholic man and Mamma, a young Danish Mormon woman.

 Papa Married a Mormon is a beautiful book.
-The prose is perfect, the description compelling, and the plot line enriching.
+The prose is perfect, the description compelling, and the plot line engaging.
 If you want to experience the old west family style, this book is the perfect read.

-Young, angry, and impetouos Will sets off across America towards the west.
-Along the way he becomes a sophisticated saloon owner of the White Horse Saloon in Silverlode, Utah.
-Inwardly missing some of the true joys in life, Will finds through his brother, Tom’s family, a healing he had been searching for since his childhood.
+Young, angry, and impetuous, Will sets off across America towards his dreams.
+Along the way he becomes the sophisticated saloon owner of the White Horse Saloon in Silverlode, Utah.
+Inwardly missing some of the true joys in life, Will finds through his brother, Tom and his family, a healing he had been searching for since his childhood.

 Among the trilogy this book is a departure from the sweet and tender stories of the other two books.
 Yet, for Uncle Will fans this book is a treat.